 - Quick Reference to the Diagnostic Criteria from DSM-IV-TR – This may be handy to carry around in case you need to look up diagnostic criteria during your psych rotation.
 However, I felt that AUC taught us well enough in Behavioral Science that you probably would already know most of the stuff on there.
 I had one when I first started psych, but stopped carrying it because I never really had to use it.

-- Blueprints Obstetrics and Gynecology – I have not rotated in OB/Gyn, but from what I hear, this is a great book to read.
+- Blueprints Obstetrics and Gynecology – This is the authoritative review book for Ob/Gyn and explains things very well in prose.
 It gives really nice diagrams and drawings that explains procedures and concepts well.
+It’s definitely helpful for the NBME Ob/Gyn shelf exam.

 - USMLE Step 2 Secrets – This concise book is in question-and-answer format and tells you the most commonly asked concepts on the Step 2.
 It is a popular book among students, and really easy to read, but it does not cover many topics in detail in my opinion.